matteoferla/MichelaNGLo-app/README.md

 # PyMOL-to-NGL transpiler
-A script to transpile a PyMOL PSE file to a NGL.js view.
+A script to convert a PyMOL PSE file to a easy to implement NGL.js view.

 This is available as the script itself and [a web app (temp URL)](ngl.matteoferla.com).

-*Status*: unfinished, but functional.
-See To do list.

 ## Aim